Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 To get bundle work, you might make a symbolic link:

         sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle

-### ffi

-Note: If you get an error in the next step try to run

-        sudo apt-get install libffi-dev libffi-ruby

-and try the step again.

-### Install everything from APT in one step

-This is for Ubuntu 10.10.
-There are other steps than just this one:

-        sudo apt-get install build-essential libxslt1.1 libxslt1-dev libxml2 ruby-full mysql-server libmysqlclient-dev libmysql-ruby libssl-dev libopenssl-ruby libcurl4-openssl-dev imagemagick libmagickwand-dev git-core redis-server libffi-dev libffi-ruby

 Congrats!
 You have all your dependencies installed.
 Go back to [[Installing and Running Diaspora]].